aadilmallick/my-notes-docusaurus/docs/linux/07-github-actions.md

 		- `'docker'` for docker
 		- `'node18'`: for node 18 actions

+You also have these additional keys you can set on the root level of creating a custom action:

+- `env`: any environment variable pairs to pass into the action and make available.

 Here's basic decision making for when to use each:

 | Type      | Runs on             | Language/Env | Use Case                         |